“Dearly beloved,

 …kept them buoyant throughout the seventies until they eventually split in 1980.

-Lee went back to the theatre and some acting projects while Peters once again became a solo artist.
+Diane Lee went back to the theatre and embarked on some acting projects while Lennie Peters once again became a solo artist.

-After missing the success of they’re glory days together, the pair eventually teamed up once again in the mid eighties, releasing new material and becoming a regular live act once more.
+A few years later, after missing the success of their glory days together, the pair eventually teamed up once again in the mid eighties, releasing new material and becoming a regular live act once more.

 Sadly, Lennie Peters passed away in 1992 from Bone Cancer.
 Dianne Lee carried on entertaining and eventually married music artist Rick Price, with whom she would perform as a duo once again until Rick died in 2022.